alexfacehead/EasyGPT-3.5/FAQ.md

 ## Troubleshooting

+### Q: I ran the program, but it hangs at some point.
+A: This is likely a temperature issue.
+The higher the temperature, the more random the output.
+As a result, we recommend using a temperature between 0.1 and 0.5, and if the program is taking longer than 30 seconds to produce output, please re-run it.

 ### Q: What should I do if I encounter a `ModuleNotFoundError`?
 A: Ensure that you have activated the virtual environment and installed all the required dependencies with `pip install -r requirements.txt`.
 If the problem persists, try deactivating (`deactivate`) and reactivating the virtual environment.